 - On top of avocado toast

-- On toast with peanut butter and jam or honey and banana slices
+- On toast with peanut butter or nut butter and jam or honey and banana slices

 - On popcorn